Singapore Malay Chamber of Commerce and Industry

-The Singapore Malay Chamber of Commerce and Industry (SMCCI) is a non-profit organization, established in 1956 to support the Malay/Muslim business community in Singapore.
+The Singapore Malay Chamber of Commerce and Industry (SMCCI) is a non-profit organization, established in 1956 to represent and support the Malay/Muslim business community in Singapore.

 History

-The Singapore Malay Chamber of Commerce and Industry (SMCCI) was first established in 1956 as the Singapore Malay Chamber of Commerce (SMCC) by a group of Malay/Muslim businessmen, including the first President of Singapore, Yusof Ishak.
-Its establishment was initially intended to look after the trading interests of the Malay/Muslim business community, however, its name was later changed to its current name in 1995 to reflect its wider scope.
+The Singapore Malay Chamber of Commerce (SMCC) was first established in 1956 as by a group of Malay/Muslim businessmen, including the first President of Singapore, Yusof Ishak.
+The SMCC was set up in an effort to look after the trading interests of the Malay/Muslim business community.
+It started out with only 15 companies, with their first office located at 500 Victoria Street.

+In 1988, the SMCC's office was relocated to International Plaza.

+In 1995, it was renamed to SMCCI to reflect its wider scope.

+The SMCCI's office was relocated to 72A Bussorah Street.

 In 2006, SME Centre @ SMCCI was established as a one-stop centre for local small and medium enterprises (SMEs).

+In 2009, the SMCCI's office was again relocated to 15 Jalan Pinang.

-In 2016, The SMCCI celebrated its 60th anniversary and helped set up global hub along with SPRING Singapore and International Enterprise Singapore which would identify food firms scale up their halal exports.
+In 2016, The SMCCI celebrated its 60th anniversary and backed the setting up of a global hub along with SPRING Singapore and International Enterprise Singapore which would identify food firms scale up their halal exports.

 In 2018, The SMCCI collaborated with Enterprise Singapore and One Kampong Glam Association in a project led by Infocomm Media Development Authority to digitalize businesses within the Kampong Glam vicinity.